pthom/hello_imgui/README.src.md

 * Glfw3 + OpenGL 3
 * Qt

+Adding new backends should be easy: simply add a new derivate of [AbstractRunner](src/hello_imgui/internal/backend_impls/abstract_runner.h).

 # Usage instructions and API

 _RunnerParams_ contains all the settings and callbacks in order to run an application.